 - serial port (SPP) -provides a wireless serial connection to other Bluetooth devices - dial-up networking (DUN) enables a mobile phone to act as a modem - object push (OPP) -enables the transfer of files between Bluetooth devices - human interface device (HID) enables the use of Bluetooth input devices (keyboards and mice) - Bluetooth file transfer profile (FTP) enables browsing of the file system of other Bluetooth devices which support Bluetooth FTP - hardcopy cable replacement profiler (HCRP) describes how to send rendered data over a Bluetooth link to a device, such as a printer.
-Although other profiles can be used for printing, the HCRP is specially designed to support hardcopy applications.
-Note: currently, to use this profile, Apple's Bluetooth Update Version 1.5 must be installed. - headset profile (HSP) enables the use of Bluetooth-enabled wireless headsets for applications such as iChat.
+Although other profiles can be used for printing, the HCRP is specially designed to support hardcopy applications. - headset profile (HSP) enables the use of Bluetooth-enabled wireless headsets for applications such as iChat.
 This profile does not enable use of Apple Speech Recognition due to the fact that it is a low-precision audio channel.
-Note: currently, to use this profile, Apple's Bluetooth Update Version 1.5 as well as Firmware Update Version 1.1 must be installed.